Code-Institute-Solutions/churnometer/README.md

 	* A customer is a person who consumes your service or product.
 	* A prospect is a potential customer.
 	* A churned customer is a user who has stopped using your product or service.
-	* This customer, has a tenure level, which is the number of months this person has used our product/service.
+	* This customer has a tenure level, which is the number of months this person has used our product/service.

 ## Business Requirements
 As a Data Analyst from Code Institute Consulting, you are requested by the Telco division to provide actionable insights and data-driven recommendations to a Telecom corporation.
 This client has a substantial customer base and is interested in managing churn levels and understanding how the sales team could better interact with prospects.
 The client has shared the data.